-Heritage Houses of Goa – A visit to bygone era
+Heritage Houses of Goa – A Visit to a bygone era

 Menezes Braganza House

-The corridors outside and the Portico with sitting space in red is something that I would have loved to use had I ever owned such a place.
+The corridors outside and the Portico with sitting space in red are something that I would have loved to use had I ever owned such a place.
 The windows with seashells to keep the heat out are an indigenous approach to managing the heat.
-Narrow long dining hall in this house as well tells us the importance of food, or may be socializing over food played an important role in those times.
+The narrow long dining hall in this house as well tells us the importance of food or maybe socializing over food played an important role in those times.

 Houses built with love

-When you look at these Heritage houses of Goa, that are still very livable centuries after they were built.
-And are in some way still managing to bring in revenue for their current generations.
-You realize that these houses were built with love and with an intent that many generations of the family would live in the house.
+Look at these Heritage houses that are still very livable centuries after they were built.
+Note they are in some way still managing to bring in revenue for their current generations.
+You realize that these houses were built with love and with the intent that many generations of the family would live in the house.
 Compare this to houses that we buy these days and as soon as we step into them, we are already looking forward to buying the next one.

-Some of the Heritage houses of Goa, of rich families, have been converted into a museum for posterity.
-There are others that have been restored or even newly constructed for the tourists to explore the typical Goan living.
-If you are tempted to experience the luxury of Goan Villas, I would suggest using Goa Villa portal.
+Some of the Heritage houses of rich families have been converted into a museum for posterity.
+There are others that have been restored or even newly constructed for the tourists to explore typical Goan living.
+If you are tempted to experience the luxury of Goan Villas, I would suggest using the Goa Villa portal.

-They provide you access to a range of luxury villages across Goa, and lots of them right next to the beach.
-These luxury villas come with all the modern amenities for a comfortable stay at Goa including fully equipped kitchens and private pools.
+They provide you access to a range of luxury villages across Goa, and lots of them are right next to the beach.
+These luxury villas come with all the modern amenities for a comfortable stay in Goa including fully equipped kitchens and private pools.

 The portal interestingly lists the property based on its distance from the beach and you can choose Villas in Colva or Villas in Candolim or other popular beaches of Goa as close to the beach as 200 meters.

-So next time you are in Goa, go explore its heritage houses and the opportunity to experience living in them.
+So next time you are visiting the state, go explore its heritage houses and the opportunity to experience living in them.